 Well Access has some great wizards that make the importing process easy.
-Want to know how it is to be done?
-Then start following these mentioned steps and easily import your Excel data into Access 2016 for more convenient way of working style.
-But before that you need to understand what this importing data from excel is actually?
+Want to know how to import Excel into Access?
+Then start following these mentioned steps and easily import Excel data into Access 2016 for more convenient way of working style.
+But before that you need to understand what this importing data from Excel is actually?

 Understand Importing Data From Excel